redhat-developer/odo/docs/website/docs/command-reference/describe-component.md

 title: odo describe component
 ---

-`odo describe component` command is useful for getting information about a component managed by `odo`.
+`odo describe component` command is useful for getting information about a component.

 ## Running the command
 There are 2 ways to describe a component: